 A menu of electives allows students to tailor their training to their interests and career plans.
 Students who plan to work after graduation have the flexibility to focus their methodological electives that offer hands-on experience applying cutting edge methods to the analysis of social data.
 Students who plan postgraduate graduate can focus on more theoretical courses, including advanced courses in the Math department and other campus units.

 We will work with students who seek to complete minors elsewhere on campus, or double-major.
-HKUST now has a number of minors that are particularly relevant, and would complement the training we offer, including the Minors in Big Data Technology and Information Technology offered by Computer Science and Engineering
+HKUST now has a number of minors that are particularly relevant, and would complement the training we offer, including the Minors in Big Data Technology and Information Technology offered by Computer Science and Engineering.
+As for double-majors, the BSc in Computer Science program offered by the Department of Computer Science and Engineering is an excellent fit, and is designed specifically to accommodate students who would like to double major.

 ▌Social Science at HKUST